 What do I need to make healthy pumpkin muffins?

-- All-purpose flour – you can also use whole wheat flour, gluten-free flour like King Arthur, or even oat flour.
+- All-purpose flour – unbleached all-purpose flour is what we used and tested, however, you can also use whole wheat flour, gluten-free flour like King Arthur, or even oat flour.

 - Granular Monk Fruit Sweetener – like Whole Earth or Lakanto granular sweeteners.